galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 The main goal of the EWAS suite is to simplify the way differentially methylated loci sites are detected.
 The EWAS suite contains **minfi dmp** {% icon tool %} tool detecting differentially methylated positions (DMPs) with respect to a phenotype covariate, and more complex **minfi dmr** {% icon tool %} solution for finding differentially methylated regions (DMRs).
 Genomic regions that are differentially methylated between two conditions can be tracked using a bumphunting algorithm.
 The algorithm first implements a t-statistic at each methylated loci location, with optional smoothing, then groups probe into clusters with a maximum location gap and a cutoff size to refer the lowest possible value of genomic profile hunted by our tool.

-fr the next step we will need an additional file that annotates illumina450K with genomic features, which we can obtain from UCSC.
+from the next step we will need an additional file that annotates illumina450K with genomic features, which we can obtain from UCSC.

 > ### {% icon hands_on %} Hands-on: Data upload from UCSC
 >